johnstclair/nixos-config/README.md

 - **Abstracted Settings File**: Use and sync the same config across multiple computers, while keeping settings like graphics drivers and themes unique
 - **Nix Flakes**: Extremely easy to reproduce on your machine
 - **Full IDE Neovim Config**: Presetup neovim, ready for developing
-- **Hyprland Rice**: Setup with a visually pleasing, highly customizable and functional window manager
+- **Hyprland Rice**: Setup with a visually pleasing, highly customizable, and functional window manager

 ## Installation